dfols/javascript-guide/README.md

     - Spread Operator
     - Destructuring

+---

 ### Variables and Variable Types

-In JavaScript, variables are used to store data values.
+Variables are used to store data values.
 JavaScript is a dynamically typed language, which means you don't have to specify the type of data that a variable will store.

 ```javascript
 // Declaring a constant variable.
 This value cannot be changed